Explore Santa Barbara

 Also Featured In

-If you go to Santa Barbara and didn't take a picture of the Queen of the Missions, does your trip even count?
-Most locals would say no. A joint effort of Franciscan vision and Chumash Indian labor, this graceful structure was founded by Franciscan Friar Fermin de Lasuen on the Feast of St. Barbara, December 4, 1786.
-Referred to as "Queen of the Missions" for its graceful beauty, the Old Mission Santa Barbara is the tenth of the 21 missions built in California.
-It features twin bell towers and affords outstanding views of the city.
+If you didn't take a picture of the Queen of the Missions, does your trip to Santa Barbara even count?
+Most locals would say no. Pack a picnic (don't forget the local wine) and spread out for happy hour at the rose garden across the way while admiring the view.
+Referred to as "Queen of the Missions" for its graceful beauty, the Old Mission Santa Barbara is the tenth of 21 missions built in California.
+The pink-tinged building features twin bell towers and affords outstanding views of the city.
 Daily tours are available, and remnants of early mission structures (mill, reservoir, kiln, etc.) can also be seen, along with sacred artifacts.
 An onsite gift shop features jewelry, statues, religious artifacts and more.
-Pack a lunch and picnic in the lush rose garden across the street.

 2201 Laguna St